 What are the benefits of an endoscopic ultrasound?

-You may already have had a test that has shown that you have an abnormality.
+You may already have had a test, such as an endoscopy or CT scan, that has shown that you have an abnormality.
 An endoscopic ultrasound can be used to get close-up scans to help your doctor to decide on the best treatment for you.

 Are there any alternatives to an endoscopic ultrasound?